Simple Passivation Test for Type 420 / 4xx / 400 Series Stainless Steel?.

 September 4, 2013

 A. We share the same experience.
 If you are looking for puffy rust after the boil test, it will be rare to find this on 420.
 (I have not try the boil test on 420F.)
 You may find rust spots on 440C.
-The unclear part of the boil test is "shall show no signs of corrosion" (from ASTM F1089 [link is to spec at TechStreet]
+The unclear part of the boil test is "shall show no signs of corrosion" (from ASTM F1089 [link by ed. to spec at TechStreet]

 ).
 If there is material removal or surface deterioration, it is definitely corrosion.
 What about discoloration with brown films or staining?